o-ran-sc/ric-plt-submgr/docs/user-guide.rst

 		- SubReqToE2: The total number of SubscriptionRequest messages sent to E2Term
 		- SubReReqToE2: The total number of SubscriptionRequest messages resent to E2Term
 		- SubRespFromE2: The total number of SubscriptionResponse messages from E2Term
+		- PartialSubRespFromE2: The total number of partial SubscriptionResponse messages from E2Term
 		- SubFailFromE2: The total number of SubscriptionFailure messages from E2Term
 		- SubReqTimerExpiry: The total number of SubscriptionRequest timer expires
 		- RouteCreateFail: The total number of subscription route create failure